 Conclusion

 I’m quite satisfied with the bike.
-I hoped it would be even much quieter than it is, but even at its current level it’s much better for my neighbors.
-And yes, the first larger effects on the adverse effects of weight already manifested as well.
+I hoped it would be even much quieter than it is, but even at its current level it’s much better for my neighbours.
+And yes, the first larger effects on the adverse developments in weight already manifested as well.

 Written by